spalonytoster/motor-insurance-sales/project-overview.md

 15. Module that handles form with questions needs to be highly configurable since this changes frequently.
 Tariff team often comes up with suggestions on new strategies to ask smart questions that give us insights for risk assessment.

 # Architecture
+## General assumptions
-Focused on clear module boundaries that will assure consistent long-term development velocity and ability to scale independently if this product brings more revenue to the table.
+- Focused on clear module boundaries.
+Separation around business capabilities.
+That will assure consistent long-term development velocity and ability to scale independently if this product brings more revenue to the table.
+  - You could pretty much say it's aligned with Domain-Driven Design.
+- Integration patterns are
+- Each module will have its own database schema, but not own database.
+This level of isolation brings more cohesion between modules and still enables us to extract to separate databases in the future.

+## System's limitations and its environment
+1. Our most significant limitation is upstream core policy management system called TIA.
+   - Technically it's Oracle DBMS.
+   - It owns a large part of product's logic in its PL/SQL code including.
+It serves as an application layer.
+   - It owns partial configuration of the product, dictionaries that have enumerations of customer types, vehicle types, vehicle configurations including makes and models.
+   - It serves as a proxy to the pricing engine, Earnix.
+   - We integrate directly with this Oracle database as it is our **core policy management system** called "TIA", but we don't directly integrate with Earnix.
+TIA does it on our behalf when given particular action to execute eg. "calculateQuotation".

-# Modules / Sub-domains
+## Modules / Sub-domains
 Modules are designed around business capabilities.

-## Product Configuration
+### Product Configuration
 Built around risk assessment and fitting future offerings to particular customer needs.
 Consequence of every product configuration change is new form definition that frontend will render for user to interact with.